Demand for Salesforce Developers Continues to Expand

 }

-The Salesforce CRM platform uses Apex Unit Tests, which are class methods that check if a piece of code is working properly.
+The platform uses Apex Unit Tests, which are class methods that check if a piece of code is working properly.
 Note that the unit test methods take no arguments, commit no data to the database, and send no emails.

 .